 - Provision of a mix of housing types for a socially inclusive community - Density of development must have regard to that within the immediate and surrounding area.
 Where there may be an impact on the natural environment a lower density may be considered acceptable or a higher density where the design is both innovative and of a high standard and in a highly sustainable location - Layout, height and overall elevation design should be in harmony with the character and appearance of the surrounding area, including views into and out of the site.
-Materials should reflect the development's context - Developments on unallocated sites should be for small numbers of houses of up to 30 houses or bungalows
+Materials should reflect the development's context - On developments of 10 or more mixed housing types at least 1 wheelchair unit will be provided per 10 dwellings. (e.g. 27 dwellings = 2 units )

-- On developments of 10 or more mixed housing types at least 1 wheelchair unit will be provided per 10 dwellings. (e.g. 27 dwellings = 2 units) - Good connection and permeability short, safe and direct routes for pedestrians, wheelchair users, cyclists and mobility scooters connecting through the development to the rest of the village - The changing needs and lifestyles of the population have been considered, building to Lifetime Homes Standard (see Glossary) in accordance with current national guidance - Innovation to achieve low carbon sustainable design that meets the BREEAM Home Quality Mark Standard Excellent where viable (see Appendix 3) - New development will be encouraged to adopt a 'fabric first' approach to reduce energy demand and provide energy in the most cost effective way - ♦ The creation of shared spaces for all users, alternatives to the car and streets that encourage low speeds are encouraged - ♦ The use of high quality surface materials are expected in order to help with marking out parking areas and shared spaces - The provision of a well-designed landscaping scheme to soften the impact of the development, provide new wildlife habitats and enable cohesion with the existing settlements - Careful consideration should be given to the materials used in marking boundaries on those plots bordering the public realm for visual appearance, safety and security - Allowance for the efficient functioning of the BDC waste and recycling scheme with convenient, well screened storage space for bins and recycling - Provision of new facilities incorporated into the scheme or through developer contribution should be available for use by the general public
+- Good connection and permeability short, safe and direct routes for pedestrians, wheelchair users, cyclists and mobility scooters connecting through the development to the rest of the village - The changing needs and lifestyles of the population have been considered, building to Lifetime Homes Standard (see Glossary) in accordance with current national guidance - ♦ Innovation to achieve low carbon sustainable design that meets the BREEAM Home Quality Mark Standard Excellent where viable (see Appendix 3) - New development will be encouraged to adopt a 'fabric first' approach to reduce energy demand and provide energy in the most cost effective way - ♦ The creation of shared spaces for all users, alternatives to the car and streets that encourage low speeds are encouraged - ♦ The use of high quality surface materials are expected in order to help with marking out parking areas and shared spaces - The provision of a well-designed landscaping scheme to soften the impact of the development, provide new wildlife habitats and enable cohesion with the existing settlements - Careful consideration should be given to the materials used in marking boundaries on those plots bordering the public realm for visual appearance, safety and security - Allowance for the efficient functioning of the BDC waste and recycling scheme with convenient, well screened storage space for bins and recycling - Proposals for new housing development should prevent unacceptable risks from emissions and all forms of pollution(including air, water and noise pollution) to ensure no deterioration of current standards.
+All applications for development where the existence of/or potential for the creation of pollution is suspected should be supported by relevant assessments.